 While reading over the fine print, make sure what you’re signing only entails negotiated terms you agreed to.
 This is a foolproof way to avoid any unforeseen costs when you least expect it.

-Once you compare quotes from different lenders, understand the major factors affecting auto loan approval, and recognize other associated costs, you can approach the dealership lot with confidence.
+Once you compare quotes from different lenders, understand the major factors affecting auto loan approval, and recognize other associated costs, you can confidently approach the dealership lot.

 If you’re still not sure if an auto loan is right for you, determining your debt-to-income ratio and current credit standing is a good place to start.